ALittleMoron/dev_utils/README.md

 # Dev utils

-> Templated repository pattern implementation for your declarative models.

 ## For what?

 I made this project to avoid copy-pasting with utils in my projects.
 I was aiming to simplify